AIandSocialGoodLab/PAWS/Integrate_Data_HumanKnowledge/Readme.md

 matplotlib==2.1.0
 ```
 ### File Descriptions

+automate_data.py - This file automatically creates an excel sheet with the "is-" feaatures, "dist-" features, slope and elevation features, and normalized versions of these features when given shapefiles to draw data from.

 classify_dt.py - This file has an implementation of the Bagging Ensemble of Decision Trees.
 The implementation also uses the domain knowledge (clusters and individual feature thresholds) provided by experts during training.

 classify_nn.py - This file implements a neural network ensemble replacing the decision tree in classify_dt.py